RV weather safety guide: How to survive extreme heat, cold, and high winds

 Extreme cold weather safety: Protecting your RV and its occupants

-Protecting your plumbing from freezing
+How to protect your pipes/plumbing from freezing

 - Heated water hoses and tape: A standard white garden hose will freeze and crack in minutes at sub-freezing temperatures.
 Use a dedicated heated water hose or wrap your existing hose in UL-rated heat tape and foam insulation.